 - An essay of approximately 750 – 1,000 words.
 Please use 12 pt.
 Times New Roman font and double space your work.
 Also include your last name, page numbers, and the scholarship name in the header.
 Files must be in PDF format.

 - A creative project.
 Examples can include, but are not limited to: photo projects; video or other multimedia presentations (videos not to exceed five minutes); creative writing; or performance pieces.

 In order to fill out the scholarship Google form below, please make sure you are signed into your Google account.
 If you are not signed in, you will not be able to see the application below and submit your form.
 If you do not have a Google account, you may make a new one.
 Please note, there is no charge to create a Google account – it is free to everyone.
 Once you are signed into your account, please follow the instructions on the form below and submit when you are finished.
 You will receive a copy of your answers.

-The $1,000 check will be made payable to the school or program in which the applicant wishes to participate.
-We also publish a feature piece on the winner, including a short bio of the winning student, their university, and a photo.
+The $1,000 check will be made payable to the school or program in which the applicant is enrolled.
+We also publish a feature piece on the winner, including a short bio, their university name, and a photo.
 We also publish the winning essay or creative project if given permission by the winner, although this is not mandatory.
-You can read these features and past year’s winning entries below!
+You can read the past year’s winning entries below!